-(Updated 9-21-16) Press releases are not as effective as they used to be and there are too many of them.
-The situation is getting worse.
-Here is what you need to be aware of.
+(Updated 7-3-17) Press releases are not as effective as they used to be and there are too many of them.
+Here is what you need to know to get more viewers to read your release.

 The top reasons that press releases are losing impact